atwoodmachine/is601_homework9/readme.md

 The original broken code has been fixed.
+Note: some package versions were changed to abide by security warnings.